 Get to know us better

 Which paths lead to the DURAG GROUP?
 What makes us special?
-What about the compatibility of career and family?
 We asked these and other questions to some employees from different positions and areas.
 In our job portraits you can learn more about the people behind the DURAG GROUP.

 Project Manager, Development department, DURAG GmbH, Hamburg location